christwopointoh/collectivo/docs/quickstart.md

 # Getting started

-This tutorial will show you how to quickly set up your own instance of Collectivo.
+This tutorial will show you how to quickly set up your own local instance of Collectivo.

 Install the following requirements: